sghael/speedy_c2dm/README.markdown

 ##Requirements

-An Android device running 2.2 or newer, its registration token, and a google account registered for c2dm.
+An Android device running 2.2 or newer, its registration token, and a Google account registered for c2dm.

+##Compatability

+Speedy_C2DM will work with Rails 3.x & Ruby 1.9x.
+It may work with older versions of Ruby, but has not been tested on previous versions or Rails or Ruby.

 ##Usage

 For a Rails app, a good place to put the following would be in config/initializers/speedy_c2dm.rb :